Jooho/OpenShift_First_Touch/demos/etcd_recovery/v4_discovery_srv/all_etcd_lost/break_etcd.md

-Remove ETCD packages on all nodes to break etcd cluster
+Remove ETCD data on all master nodes to break etcd cluster
 -------------------------------------------------------

-To break all etcd perfectly, I choose package uninstallation.
+To break all etcd perfectly, I choose delete ETCD data folder.
 This is the most critical situation.
 With this issue, OpenShift will be out of service.